TallKite/linnstrument-firmware/README.md

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
 Linux users: use a friend's mac or Windows machine to update.
 2) Download linnstrument-firmware-microLinn-234.072.001.ino.bin.zip from the LinnWIki (the LinnStrument Community wiki) and unzip it.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download and unzip the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
 If you accidentally long-press the Update OS button, you'll enter user firmware mode and the display will go blank.
-To return to normal, just unplug your Linnstrument.
+To return to normal, just unplug your LinnStrument.
 If you see "Couldn't retrieve LinnStrument's settings, interrupting firmware upgrade.
 Go ahead with default settings?", **STOP**, because "go ahead" means "delete all user settings and calibration data".
-Quit the updater app, unplug the Linnstrument and start over.
+Quit the updater app, unplug the LinnStrument and start over.
 4) Check your OS version to confirm the update.
 Tap twice to see all three numbers.
 It should be 234.072.001 or higher.
 If not, reboot your computer and try again.
 5) Important, read the next section about uninstalling!